andreeeeaaaaas/my-digital-space/_notes/Inspiration garden.md

  - [Norns.community](https://norns.community/)– creative code to create auditory delights
  - [llllllll (aka lines)](https://llllllll.co/)– discussions of creativity
  - [Music, Arts and Culture archive](https://archive.org/details/audio_music)– a digital repository

+ One particularly fun source of inspiration is this list of [[Sayings I like|sayings I like]].